BAC: Hungarian firm in focus of Hezbollah pager explosions – DW – 09/18/2024

 BAC: Hungarian firm in focus of Hezbollah pager explosionsSeptember 18, 2024

-A Hungarian firm, BAC Consulting, is being linked to the thousands of pagers that exploded in Lebanon, killing at least nine people and leaving nearly 3,000 wounded.
+A Hungarian firm, BAC Consulting, has been linked to the thousands of pagers that exploded in Lebanon on Tuesday, killing at least 12 people and leaving nearly 3,000 wounded.

-The Budapest-based firm's name first cropped up in a statement by a Taiwanese manufacturer, Gold Apollo, whose label appeared on the devices.
-Gold Apollo said it did not manufacture the devices and that they were manufactured by its Hungarian partner BAC Consulting.
+The name of the Budapest-based firm first cropped up in a statement by a Taiwanese manufacturer, Gold Apollo, whose label appeared on the devices.
+Gold Apollo said it did not manufacture the devices and that they were made by its Hungarian partner, BAC Consulting.

 Gold Apollo said in a statement the AR-924 pager model was produced and sold by BAC, which it said was authorized to use its trademark for product sales in specific regions.
 "The design and manufacturing of the products are entirely handled by BAC," the statement said.

-Hsu said there had been problems with remittances from BAC, Reuters reported.
+Hsu said there had been problems with remittances from BAC, the Reuters news agency reported.

 "The remittance was very strange," he said, adding that payments had come through the Middle East.
-Hsu did not elaborate further and didn't provide any proof of contract with BAC that his company has had a licensing agreement for the past three years.
+Hsu did not elaborate further, and didn't provide any proof of a contract with BAC showing that his company has had a licensing agreement for the past three years.

 What does BAC Consulting do?

-According to BAC Consulting's website, the firm develops "international technology cooperation among countries for the sale of telecommunication products," adding that the cooperation involves "scaling up a business from Asia to new markets e.g. developing countries."
+According to BAC Consulting's website, the firm develops "international technology cooperation among countries for the sale of telecommunication products."
+It adds that the cooperation involves "scaling up a business from Asia to new markets e.g. developing countries."

 The company, which claims to have over a decade of consulting experience, lists telecommunication as one of its key expertise and says it integrates "the best past technological lessons and practices from different geographical areas."